 I can’t answer why your girlfriend might assume you’re ready to hook up with any female co-worker, bartender, or chick in yoga pants who crosses your path because that can stem from a ton of things.
 But if you think she has your actions under constant surveillance, I can answer how you might want to handle her jealous outbursts.
 The next time she gives you the third degree after you get a text, here’s some tips to handle the situation …

-1) DON’T CALL HER CRAZY
+1) DON’T CALL YOUR EX-GIRLFRIEND CRAZY

 This can’t be stressed enough.
 Referring to a woman as crazy drives her completely … uh, you know where I’m going with this.
 Look, we’re most likely already feeling weird and insecure for feeling weird and insecure about thinking you’re trying to hide something, so questioning our mental stability will only escalate the situation.
 So even if we’re being totally irrational, prevent a full-blown argument by restraining yourself from using the c-word.